 Thousands and thousands of tourists come to Hawaii every year.
-However, I always see them going off with the tackiest of souvenirs, like gaudy Hawaiian print shirts, plastic flower leis, or dancing hula girl figures.
-Instead, I’ve compiled a list of the top five souvenirs to buy in Hawaii (and, just to prove that these are not tacky, I happened to have all of these in my house at the time I wrote this post – so they are good enough for a local to have too).
-Continue reading “Top 5 Souvenirs to Buy in Hawaii”
+And I always see them going off with the tackiest of souvenirs, like gaudy Hawaiian print shirts (which are locally called “aloha shirts”), plastic flower leis, or dancing hula girl figurines.
+Instead, I’ve compiled a list of the best Hawaii souvenirs to purchase.

 Last week, the new International Market Place opened in Waikiki.
 Now, before I went, I didn’t have high expectations.
 I just expected it to be another shopping mall with the same old stores, but, I have to say, I was pleasantly surprised.